nyilmaz1/pydata_pandas/README.md

 # Introduction to data analytics with pandas
+### by Quentin CAUDRON

-## A workshop for PyData Seattle, July 2017
+### A workshop for PyData Seattle, July 2017

-There are two notebooks here : the [exercise notebook](https://github.com/QCaudron/pydata_pandas/blob/master/coffee_analysis_exercise.ipynb) and the [solutions notebook](https://github.com/QCaudron/pydata_pandas/blob/master/coffee_analysis_solution.ipynb).
-If you want to follow along, grab the exercise notebook.
-Both contain additional notes which will be discussed verbally in the workshop.

-#### Flow

-This workshop walks through a possible start to an exploratory analysis on a real-world dataset.
-The only Python package used is `pandas`.

-#### Data

-The data was collected at the Centre for Complexity Science, at the University of Warwick.
+This is an introductory tutorial to python package pandas by Quentin Caudron.
+I watched the tutorial on YouTube and applied the steps given.
+It is a great tutorial to practice pandas with a real data.
+This dataset includes the information about how much coffee was consumed, the dates the information were entered, and who entered the information.
+For more information, visit QCaudron.

+I made two changes in the Jupyter notebook because I got an error on two codes.
+I specified where I made changes in my updated notebook.
+Look at the cells that says "Change" with a red color.